nightwatchjs/nightwatch-docs/api/page.md

   </table>
 </div>

-#### Page object commands considerations:
+#### Page object commands considerations

-- <strong>Access:</strong> Page object commands are defined within page object modules.
-They can be in the module root object within the commands list or within section definitions (also in a commands), but only exist for the definition they're within.
-<br><br>Page object commands in the module root commands are not available in child sections and section commands are not available in parent sections or the root page object.
+Page object commands in the module root commands are not available in child sections and section commands are not available in parent sections or the root page object.

-- <strong>Context:</strong> Page object command context (the value of this) is the page object (for sections its the section object).
+- <strong>Context:</strong> Page object command context (the value of `this`) is the page object (for sections it's the section instance);
 - <strong>Execution:</strong> Page object commands are not called from within the command queue.
-Code in a page object command is executed immediately when the function is called.
+Code in a page object command is executed immediately when the function is called;
 - <strong>Chaining:</strong> Page object commands must return a value for chaining.
 This can be anything, but it's recommended you stick to `this` to allow your commands to be chained in the context of the page object instance.